-Conflict Of Interest: Ivanka Trump China Trademarks At Ivanka China Leader Meeting At Mar-a-Lago.
-[Opinion]
+Conflict Of Interest: Ivanka Trump China Trademarks At Ivanka China Leader Meeting At Mar-a-Lago [Opinion]

-As reported by The Associated Press, the Ivanka Trump product line has just been granted several trademarks in China to protect Ivanka Trump’s brand image.
-It seems like a remarkable coincidence that the approval for these trademarks occurred on the same day that she said in on a meeting between President Xi Jinping of China and Donald Trump at Trump’s Florida Mar-a-Lago resort.
+As reported by the Associated Press, the Ivanka Trump product line has just been granted several trademarks in China to protect Ivanka Trump’s brand image.
+It seems like a remarkable coincidence that the approval for these trademarks occurred on the same day that she sat in on a meeting between President Xi Jinping of China and Donald Trump at Trump’s Florida Mar-a-Lago resort.

 Conflict of Interest for Ivanka Trump